Western Governors University Discrimination Grievance Procedures

 The Title IX coordinator will only appoint trained investigators to conduct an investigation.
 Respondents will have the opportunity to review and respond to evidence considered against them.
 Both parties will have the opportunity to review and provide comments to the investigator about the written investigation report before it is finalized.

-Step 3: The investigator determines whether evidence supports a finding that an individual engaged in a policy violation.
-This means that individuals are presumed not to have engaged in alleged conduct unless a “preponderance of the evidence” supports a finding that the conduct has occurred.
-This “preponderance of the evidence” standard requires that the evidence supporting each finding be more convincing than the evidence in opposition to it.
+Step 3: The investigator determines whether evidence supports a finding that an individual engaged in conduct constituting a policy violation.
+This means that individuals are presumed not to have violated the policy unless a “preponderance of the evidence” supports a finding that the conduct has occurred.
+This “preponderance of the evidence” standard requires that each finding is supported by evidence that the conduct is more likely to have occurred than not.

 In making the determination of whether harassment has created a hostile environment, an investigator will consider not only whether the conduct was unwelcome to the complainant, but also whether a reasonable person in the complainant’s situation would have perceived the conduct as objectively offensive.
 The investigator’s findings will be in writing and will be provided to both the complainant and to the respondent(s).